Skip to content

 Veteran Designation on Oklahoma Driver’s License or ID

-Veterans can get a “Veteran” designation on their driver license or ID card at no additional cost.
+Veterans can get a “veteran” designation on their driver’s license or ID card at no additional cost.

-List of Motor License Agent locations.
+List of Motor License Agent locations

 Oklahoma Veterans License Plates

 Oklahoma veteran benefits from the tag agency include 90 license plates to honor the service and sacrifice of eligible service members, veterans, retirees, and family members.
-You may be required to provide documentation for specific plate types.

-See the military license plate application.
+See the military license plate application

-Disabled Veteran License Plates in Oklahoma
+Oklahoma Disabled Veteran License Plate

 Vehicle Registration Discounts for Veterans in Oklahoma